zhicongchen/zhicongchen.github.io/_pages/about.md

 ---

-**I study how digital environments (particularly with low accountability) shape information ecosystems, user behavior, and community dynamics**.
+**I study how digital environments (particularly with low accountability) shape community dynamics, user behavior, and information ecosystems**.

-My research spans contexts from the **Dark Web and the Tor ecosystem** to anonymous and pseudonymous platforms, as well as emerging media technologies such as generative AI.
-Across these contexts, I examine issues of **platform governance and digital privacy**, with a particular focus on the online communication processes of health, political, and risk information.
+My research spans contexts from the **Dark Web and the Tor networks** to anonymous and pseudonymous platforms, as well as emerging media technologies such as generative AI.
+Across these contexts, I examine issues of **platform governance and information dynamics**, with a particular focus on the online communication processes of health, political, and risk information.

 Methodologically, I use **computational methods** such as network analysis and